xaur/decred-proposals/market-makers/arguments.md

 ### Pro: Possibly protect from delistings

-Some exchanges [delist](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156580825517926esBUo:decred.org) assets that don't have X volume per Y time.
+Some exchanges [delist](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156580825517926esBUo:decred.org) assets that don't have X volume in Y time.
 In case MM happens to increase trading volume, it will be an extra protection from delisting.

 ### Pro: Stabilize the market